kxrtiswithak/sparta-global-sql-mini-project/pages/SQLMiniProject.md

 <br>

 2. _**Write SQL statements to add the details of the Spartans in your course to the table you have created.**_

+I chose to state the columns I was inputting, so as to ensure no errors occured from attempting to input into `spartan_id`, since it is auto-incrementing.

 ###### Query